CVNSND Events and Activities

 On Saturday, horseback riding, pony rides, archery, bb guns, floor hockey and crafts are some of the activities that are being scheduled.
 If weather permits, Camp Y-Noah has two main hill areas that are perfect for sledding all day and NIGHT!
 Please be sure to bring your sleds, and NO METAL RUNNERS ARE ALLOWED ON SLEDS!

 Upon arrival at Camp Y-Noah, all campers must check in at the main lodge Friday evening.
 After check-in, you can drive to your assigned cabin.
+After unloading your items your car will need to be returned to the main parking lot.

 New Campers (And Forgetful Experienced Campers) General Items to Bring: